This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 The regular version has about 20g+ of carbs, something that is a no-go when you’re trying to maintain a low-carb or keto way of eating.

-- Cauliflower Rice: I pick mine up frozen from the freezer section in the market
+- Cauliflower Rice: I pick mine up frozen from the freezer section in the market.
+However, you can use regular fresh cauliflower rice if you wish.

 - Butter or another cooking fat